 - Monitoring and communicating results and impact

-This note presents key findings of a comparative analysis of the procurement policy frameworks of ten Multilateral Development Banks (MDBs).
-It benchmarks the frameworks of the African Development Bank, Asian Development Bank, Asian Infrastructure Investment Bank, Council of Europe Development Bank, European Bank for Reconstruction and Development, European Investment Bank, Inter-American Development Bank, Islamic Development Bank, New Development Bank, and the World Bank across eleven analytical dimensions.
+This note presents key findings of a comparative analysis of the procurement policy frameworks of 10 MDBs.
+It benchmarks the frameworks of the African Development Bank, Asian Development Bank, Asian Infrastructure Investment Bank, Council of Europe Development Bank, European Bank for Reconstruction and Development, European Investment Bank, Inter-American Development Bank, Islamic Development Bank, New Development Bank, and World Bank across 11 analytical dimensions.

-The Heads of Procurement of the Multilateral Development Banks (MDBs) have collaboratively developed a comprehensive and user-friendly tool for assessing electronic government procurement (e-GP) systems of partner countries.
-This tool is specifically designed for considering the procurement of Goods, Works, or Services contracts, financed by MDBs, through e-GP systems.
-By introducing a structured and standardized approach, it aims to determine whether e-GP systems meet the minimum requirements set forth by MDBs for its effective use.
+The heads of procurement of MDBs have collaboratively developed a comprehensive and user-friendly tool for assessing the electronic government procurement (e-GP) systems of partner countries.
+This tool is specifically designed for considering the procurement of goods, works, or services contracts that are financed by MDBs through e-GP systems.
+By introducing a structured and standardized approach, it aims to determine whether e-GP systems meet the minimum requirements set forth by MDBs for effective use.

-The effective utilization of e-GP systems is critical for enhancing transparency, credibility, and efficiency of the procurement process but also elevates the procurement function to a strategic level.
+The effective utilization of e-GP systems is critical for enhancing the transparency, credibility, and efficiency of the procurement process, but also elevates the procurement function to a strategic level.
 By consolidating procurement-related data and offering comprehensive insights, e-GP systems empower decision-makers in project preparation and delivery.

 Learn more about the IDB’s business network for companies interested in working across Latin America and the Caribbean.